 People often come to me with noise problems after moving into a new apartment.
 They find a nice apartment that fits their budget and schedule a visit during their lunch break when the building and street are totally quiet.
-Then they sign the lease and move in only to realize their neighbors are noisy or loud sounds coming from outside as they’re trying to get some sleep.
-Between loud televisions next door and highway traffic outside, their new place isn’t the peaceful spot they envisioned at all.
+Then they sign the lease and move in only to realize their neighbors are noisy, or loud sounds from outside disrupt their sleep.
+Between loud televisions next door and highway traffic outside, their new place isn’t the peaceful retreat they envisioned.

 Apartment interior.